ecdysisxyz/textdao-monorepo/packages/subgraph/docs/development/index.md

    bun run build
    ```

-5. Test the subgraph with matchstick-as:
+5. Test the subgraph with matchstick-as (ensure Docker is running):
    ```
-   bun test
+   bun run test
    ```

 6. Deploy the subgraph (replace `<subgraph-name>` and `version-label` with your actual value):